 War and crisis: Bethlehem suffers from a lack of pilgrims!

-Bethlehem, Westjordanland, Palästina - in Bethlehem, the birthplace of Jesus, threatens to critically escalate the economic situation.
-The pilgrims fail to materialize shortly before Christmas and the city suffers from the consequences of war and crisis.
+In Bethlehem, the birthplace of Jesus, the economic situation is threatening to escalate to critical levels.
+Shortly before Christmas, the pilgrims fail to arrive and the city suffers from the consequences of war and crisis.
 "The economic situation is catastrophic.
-Bethlehem and the entire West Bank are strongly dependent on tourism", reported Kathpress .
-The Austrian relief organization "Youth Ein World" emphasizes that the need and hunger in the region have never been so high.
-The Don Bosco bakery, which has been active in Bethlehem for over 130 years, provides needy families daily with around 600 free breads.
-Managing Director Reinhard Heierer describes the dark reality: Since the beginning of the war in October last year, many parents have lost their jobs and are now struggling to feed their children.
+Bethlehem and the entire West Bank are heavily dependent on tourism," reported Kathpress.
+The Austrian aid organization “Jugend Eine Welt” emphasizes that need and hunger in the region have never been so high.
+The Don Bosco Bakery, which has been operating in Bethlehem for over 130 years, provides families in need with approximately 600 free loaves of bread every day.
+Managing director Reinhard Heiserer describes the grim reality: Since the war began in October last year, many parents have lost their jobs and are now struggling to feed their children.

-Despite the financial bottlenecks, the bakery produces around 2,700 breads in 14 different varieties every day, whereby the sales price is kept as stable as possible.
-However, the increasing demand exceeds the capacities, which encourages the aid organization to call for donations: "We will continue the work of Don Bosco in the Holy Land in these difficult times in order to give people hope for a peaceful solution," said Heierer.
-The Salesians Don Boscos have been committed to poor families and in need for over a century and offer support such as social programs, training centers or schools.
+Despite the financial constraints, the bakery produces around 2,700 loaves of bread in 14 different types every day, while keeping the sales price as stable as possible.
+However, the increasing demand exceeds the capacities, which encourages the aid organization to appeal for donations: “We will continue the work of Don Bosco in the Holy Land even in these difficult times to give people hope for a peaceful solution,” said Heiserer.
+The Salesians of Don Bosco have been working for poor families and those in need in Bethlehem for over a century, offering support such as social programs, training centers and schools.

-The pedagogy of Don Bosco, which is based on human relationships, sees the upbringing of young people to “sincere citizens and good Christians” as the top goal.
+Don Bosco's pedagogy, based on human relationships, sees as its primary goal the education of young people to become “sincere citizens and good Christians.”
 This holistic training not only promotes knowledge, but also emotional and social development.
-This happens in an atmosphere of fun and closeness-an approach that is particularly important in crisis situations to give the children a perspective for the future, as well as the Don Bosco mission
+This happens in an atmosphere of fun and closeness - an approach that is particularly important in crisis situations in order to give the children a perspective for the future Don Bosco mission emphasized.